sovrynn/ecdo/1-ADHOC-EVIDENCE/ancient-myths/README.md

 This folder is for documenting all myths that reference a potential ECDO event, most commonly by mentioning flooding.
 There are quite a few.

+Info to look for:
+- specific dates
+- maps of the flood

 ## TODO leads to look into

 - Gold mine (put a hard copy in here): https://talkorigins.org/faqs/flood-myths.html